1999AZZAR/InfoView/README.md

 - Displays time for 20 seconds
 - Automatically switches to weather for 10 seconds (only if weather data is available)
 - Automatically switches to forecast for 10 seconds (only if at least 2 weather entries are available)
+- Automatically switches to eye animation for 15 seconds
-- If no weather data is available, stays on time mode
+- If no weather data is available, cycles TIME → EYE → TIME
-- If no forecast data is available, cycles TIME → WEATHER → TIME
+- If no forecast data is available, cycles TIME → WEATHER → EYE → TIME
-- Continuously cycles TIME → WEATHER → FORECAST → TIME when data is available
+- Continuously cycles TIME → WEATHER → FORECAST → EYE → TIME when data is available
 - Weather data is cached for offline operation (valid for 1 hour)
 - Smooth transitions between display modes with optimized refresh rate